UK Maternal Cardiology Society (UKMCS)

 Council Members

-• Dr Matthew Cauldwell, Consultant Obstetrician
+• Research Lead - Dr Matthew Cauldwell, Consultant Obstetrician

-• Dr Anna Herrey, Consultant Cardiologist
+• Education Lead - Dr Anna Herrey, Consultant Cardiologist

-• Ms Rebecca Jarman, Midwife
+• Midwife Rep - Ms Rebecca Jarman, Midwife

-• Dr Lucy Hudsmith, Consultant Cardiologist
+• Academic Lead - Dr Tim Chico, Consultant Cardiologist

-• Dr Victoria North, Consultant Cardiologist
+• Events Lead - Dr Victoria North, Consultant Cardiologist

-• Mrs Ferha Saeed, Consultant Obstetrician
+• Obstetric Rep - Ms Ferha Saeed, Consultant Obstetrician

 Membership of the UK Maternal Cardiology Society is divided into three categories: